matt769/slam_with_ceres/README.md

 I'm also unsure why only the covariance matrix for EDGE_SE3:QUAT only has components relating to xyz, not w.
 I guess it doesn't need all 4, but then I'm still unsure exactly why.

 WORKING NOTES:
+why is stdev of 0.001 so nosy?? and why does optimisation do so badly? add tests for poses etc